gkpty/easy-md-to-html/README.md

 ## Usage
     const emdtohtml = require('easy-md-to-html')

+    //MD is a string with markdown formatting. optionally, as a second argument, you can provide a custom name for the json file that will contain your markdown headings and subheadings.

-    //md is a string with markdown formatting emdtohtml(md, function(err, data){
+    emdtohtml(MD, function(err, data){
       if(err) console.error(err)
       else{
         //Do Something